salama/object-machine/object/types.md

 - can never work for floats, as floats use the whole of the machine word in a way that it is not easy to pinch a bit.

 All three of those points are unacceptable, and so we choose to encode the value's type in an external fashion.
 This is explained in the layout section below.
 In a current implementation we have 4 bits available for the value type and thus much room for extension.

 To repeat, objects are made up of values.
 Values are represented by immutable binary patterns that are nevertheless typed.
 In our implementation value types are stored external to the value, but in a silicon implementation it would be beneficial to store the type with the value.

 ### Layout and Class

 Traditionally objects have a minimum of one association, the class.
-In most systems the class serves the double role of specifying what variables/methods an object has and how those are arranged.
+In some systems the class serves the double role of specifying what variables/methods an object has and how those are arranged.
 We nevertheless want to design an open system, so it should be possible to add instance variables and methods to objects at run-time.
 And while it is possible to add this to classes dynamically, it can easily be somewhat imprecise (having some objects of a class that have a certain variable, but others not), and easily inefficient (when changing all objects of a class to hold nil values, eg).

 Instead of associating the object with it's Class directly, we associate it with it's Layout and the Layout with the Class it represents.
 The diagram below illustrates this,